Updated August 11, 2023

 Whichever starter checking account you choose, you'll still be able to keep an eye on your kid's spending habits—and steer them in the right direction to build healthy money habits.

 Tip: Learn more about the types of accounts parents can open for their kids.
-Read this guide to learn how to open a bank account for minors and how to choose a the right bank.
+Read this guide to learn how to open a bank account for minors and how to choose the right bank.

 Best Checking Accounts for Kids and Teens